Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 Different weight fabrics

-- To fully educate you on all we know about corners, we have to mention an option for dealing with various weights of fabrics.
-As above with the batting, the idea is to eliminate excess bulk in the corner that prevents you from effectively turning out each point.
-Believe it or not, sometimes the best way to create a point is to not sew one to begin with!
+- As above with the batting, the idea here is to eliminate excess bulk in the corner that could prevent you from effectively turning out each corner.
+Believe it or not, sometimes the best way to create a sharp point is to not sew one to begin with!

 - Mark your seam allowance as shown above, but instead of pivoting at the intersection of the two seam allowances, sew ACROSS the pivot point.
 The general rules are: on lightweight fabrics (see our example below), sew one stitch across, on medium weight fabrics sew two stitches across, and on heavier weight fabrics sew three stitches.